 These indices are generated based on the simulation-specific post-model fit of the operating model to the indices, including lognormal error and autocorrelation in residuals.
+These generated indices must maintain the same methods for their construction in future years; changes to how the indices are constructed would not be allowed during an accepted MP’s period of use.